mekhaelt/Vocadian/README.md

 ]
 ```

-The terminal also prints a detailed feature summary for each segment with colored indicators showing which thresholds were met and you can visualize feature trends using the time series plots for deeper analysis.
+The terminal also prints a detailed feature summary for each segment, with colored indicators showing which thresholds were met.
+You can additionally visualize feature trends using the time series plots for deeper analysis.

 ## 🚀 How to Run